List of Britney Spears live performances

 In 2008, after highly publicized personal struggles, Spears was involuntarily placed in a conservatorship by her father and embarked on the Circus Starring Britney Spears tour the following year.
 All the North American concerts were sold out, and it broke attendance records in many cities.
 The show was also performed in Europe and Oceania.
 It went on to become the highest-grossing tour of her career and the fifth highest-grossing tour of 2009, earning $131.8 million with an attendance of 1.4 million.
 In 2011, Spears embarked on her Femme Fatale Tour, which visited North America, Europe, Asia, and South America, and ended up grossing $68.7 million.

 On December 27, 2013, Spears began her first concert residency, Britney: Piece of Me, at Planet Hollywood Resort & Casino in Las Vegas.
 Originally scheduled to run for two years, the show's success led to a two-year extension, and the final performance was set on December 31, 2017.
 It grossed $137.7 million from 916,184 tickets sold.
 During the summer of 2017, Spears brought the show to Asia as an international tour, marketed as Britney: Live in Concert.
 It was her first concert tour in six years.
 In 2018, she continued the show in the United States and Europe as the Piece of Me Tour, which grossed $54.3 million.

 In January 2019, Spears announced an indefinite hiatus and the cancellation of her planned concert residency, Britney: Domination, and later entered in a legal battle with her father over her conservatorship, which was terminated in November 2021.
-In September 2022, Spears stated that she will "probably never perform again" due to the trauma that the arrangement caused to her life.
+In September 2022, Spears stated that she would "probably never perform again" due to the trauma that the arrangement caused to her life.